thtran97/Semantic-Segmentation/README.md

 ## References

-The template is inspired from [TensorFlow Project Template](https://github.com/MrGemy95/Tensorflow-Project-Template) and
+The template is inspired from [TensorFlow Project Template](https://github.com/MrGemy95/Tensorflow-Project-Template).